ChrisLeon84/Runge-Kutta-Algorithm/README.md

 p<sub>i</sub> = - ∂H/∂q<sub>i</sub>

 The algorithm was tested using celestial mechanics.
 The initial coniditions of an asteriod are given and the trajectory is was then computed.
+Assignment for graduate course in computational physics.